lukeSky3434/fronius-energy/README.md

 ## Multi-Container Configuration

-If you want to use a multi-container configuration (ARM Architecture), which contains containers for
+I created a multi-container configuration, which contains:
-* influx
+* InfluxDb
-* grafana
+* Grafana
-* fronius energy consumption (this project)
+* Fronius Energy Consumption (this project)

-you can switch to this respository: [Multi Container Project](https://github.com/lukeSky3434/multi-container-arm)
+You can find the details in the following repo: [Multi Container Project](https://github.com/lukeSky3434/multi-container-arm)

 # Open Points: